marigold-dev/tzstamp/man/man1/tzstamp-server.md

 # DESCRIPTION

 **tzstamp-server** is a service that utilizes the Tezos blockchain to perform trusted timestamping of files.
-Files are hashed using the SHA-256 algorithm and then the hash is submitted to the tzstamp service. tzstamp aggregates the hashes in a merkle tree structure, or a tree of hashes.
+Files are hashed using the SHA-256 or blake2b algorithm and then submitted to the server. tzstamp-server aggregates the hashes in a merkle tree structure, or a tree of hashes.
 The root of that tree is published to a smart contract on the Tezos blockchain, allowing many hashes to be shown to have existed at a certain time on-chain for the cost of one.
 A